Carpk/ShawnKlein/_posts/2016-06-25-guide-to-http.md

 Goal of HTTP/2.0 is to improve performance by reducing latency and the number of TCP requests.
 Its utilizes multiplexing for multiple TCP connections, header compression reduces sending the same headers repeatedly, server push handles resource dependencies, and resource prioritization judges what the user will need first.

+####<a name="mime"></a>MIME

+MIME (Multipurpose Internet Mail Extensions) was designed for SMTP/email service, however, it became important when using HTTP to enable browsers to display or output files that are not in HTML format.

 ####<a name="codes"></a>Response Codes

 The status line of an HTTP response includes a numeric status code and a textual reason phrase.
 Below is a small sample set, but servers can even have custom codes and proprietary codes from vendors.